me-julian/games-not-played/README.md

 Make sure the database has been inititalized and the API server is running with the `Start Server` or `Dev` tasks.

-Use the `Test` task to run automated testing.
+Use the `Test` task to reset the database to initial test seed data and run automated testing.